syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Localization.md

 {% endhighlight %}

-> Note: In order to render the localized PivotGrid, you can reset the content available in both
+N> In order to render the localized PivotGrid, you can reset the content available in both

 1. _OLAP Grid Control_
 2. _OLAP Cube_